HiPhish/msgpack-racket/README.rst

 .. default-role:: code

-This is an implementation of MessagePack_ written in Racket_.
-Currently only de-serialisation is implemented, I am still in the process of poking my way through Racket, see below for caveats.
+This is a Racket_ implementation of MessagePack_ , a binary data serialisation format.
+It allows you to serialise (pack) and de-serialise (unpack) Racket object to and from binary data.

 .. _MessagePack: http://msgpack.org/
 .. _Racket: http://racket-lang.org/